Protests in Cuba threaten Spanish interests

 In this sense, investment flows are not negligible either.
 Investments in 2018 from Spain exceeded 400 million euros and the accumulated stock is concentrated fundamentally in four key sectors: the tobacco industry with 45%, accommodation services with 25%, commerce with 18% and financial services, which represent 6% of the total.

-Thus, the main Spanish shares in the Caribbean economy are in tourism, air transport (air cargo handling and aircraft maintenance), cement production, distribution of drinking water, production of cleaning products, perfumes and soaps or in industry tobacco, and dthey stake for their diversification together with investments from other countries such as Canada in the nickel industry (Cuba is the fifth country in world reserves) or France in the production of rum.
+Thus, the main Spanish shares in the Caribbean economy are in tourism, air transport (handling of air cargo and aircraft maintenance), cement production, distribution of drinking water, production of cleaning products, perfumes and soaps or in industry tobacco, and dthey stake for their diversification together with investments from other countries such as Canada in the nickel industry (Cuba is the fifth country in world reserves) or France in the production of rum.

 They are the reflection of a long tradition of strong economic relationships, despite the collection risk that foreign exporters and investors have to assume on the island, given that defaults only to SMEs Spanish companies were estimated at around 350 million euros at the beginning of 2020, according to the survey carried out by the Ministry of Industry of Spanish companies exporting to Cuba.

-In the last decade, Cuba has started a modernization of its production process with liberalizing measures such as the sale of houses and cars, the acquisition of mobile phones, the increasingly widespread access to the Internet, as well as the entry of national citizens to hotels and foreigners to private homes, as the more than 140,000 Spanish visitors in the island.
+In the last decade, Cuba has begun a modernization of its production process with liberalizing measures such as the sale of houses and cars, the acquisition of mobile phones, the increasingly widespread access to the Internet, as well as the entry of national citizens to hotels and foreigners to private homes as the more than 140,000 Spanish visitors in the island.

 It remains to be seen whether the Cuban regime continues with this opening process and if Spanish companies continue to be the protagonists of investments in Cuban soil.